Associate Degree Nursing Courses and Requirements →

 - English: 60 or better

 - Students may repeat the test a total of two times within 12 months of taking the exam.
 Results are valid for three years.
+The most recent scores will be reviewed.

 In order to be considered for admission to the PN program students must have all of the following: